 When you reach state pension age, you might encounter problems with your tax code which may result in you paying the wrong amount of tax during the tax year.
-This guide explains the various tax code problems you may encounter and what to do.
+This page explains some tax code problems you may encounter and what to do.

 What happens when my state pension starts?

-The DWP notifies HM Revenue & Customs (HMRC) automatically once you have decided to claim your state pension.
+The Department for Work and Pensions (DWP) notifies HM Revenue & Customs (HMRC) automatically once you have decided to claim your state pension.
 However, you should also let HMRC know, so that they can ensure their records are correct.

 This automatic notification should happen about five weeks before the date when you reach state pension age.

-One of the main causes for tax code problems is that the Department for Work and Pensions (DWP) do not operate Pay As You Earn (PAYE) on your state pension.
+One of the main causes for tax code problems is that the DWP does not operate Pay As You Earn (PAYE) on your state pension.

-This forces the PAYE system to collect tax on two sources of income through one tax code – for example, you may pay tax on both your state pension and an occupational pension through the tax code issued for your occupational pension.
+This forces the PAYE system to collect tax on two sources of income through one tax code (assuming you have another PAYE source of income).
+For example, you may pay tax on both your state pension and an occupational pension through the tax code issued for your occupational pension.